ashleygold/DNREC-Estuary-Game/Stewart_Buxton_Lab9/lab9_activity.md

     Execute them.

     ```
+git add .
+git commit -m "Update all files"
     ```

 8. In git vernacular, `index`, `cache`, and `stage` all refer to the same thing.
 What does it hold?

     ```
+The "index", "cache", or "stage" holds changes that we have finalized for commit.
     ```

 9. Why have a `stage`?
 Why not just commit all changes since the last commit?

     ```
+The "stage" is useful since it is entirely under the control of the user.
+It also allows us to selectively push files, if we have made other changes that are not ready to be deployed.
     ```

 I. Undo